• Home

 Co-author Mary Schooling, Ph.D., a professor at the CUNY Graduate School of Public Health & Health Policy, who advised on the study, says any explanations for the sex difference the team observed remain speculative.
 “It could be that men and women react differently to giving up alcohol because of physiological differences,” Schooling tells Inverse.
 “Alternatively, alcohol use is a complex activity that may represent more than intake of alcohol.

-For example, it could be an indicator of active social life in men, but of a guilty pleasure in women.”
+For example, it could indicate active social life in men, but of a guilty pleasure in women.”
 “As such, giving up alcohol would also represent different things in men and women, and hence have different associations with well-being.”
-The incomplete understanding of these effects is because light drinking has been studied a lot less than heavy drinking.
+The incomplete understanding of these effects is because light drinking has been studied much less than heavy drinking.
 Heavy drinking is well known to be harmful; lighter drinking is less so.

 Noemi C. Williams